 SUBMISSIONS WILL ONLY BE ACCEPTED THROUGH OUR SUBMISSIONS MANAGER.

 • All manuscripts must be original and previously unpublished.

-• Simultaneous submissions are welcome; if your work is accepted elsewhere, please notify us right away at email@example.com.
+• Simultaneous submissions are welcome; if your work is accepted elsewhere, please withdraw it through the submissions manager.

 • Current students or staff of Mississippi State University are ineligible for the Editors’ Prize.

 All manuscripts entered are read anonymously.
-If there is any identifying information, it is removed.
+Please do not include identifying information on the manuscript.
 Manuscripts are only identified by number and title while they are being reviewed.
-The Jabberwock Review’s editorial staff will consider all manuscripts submitted according to these guidelines, and will select one winner and as many as 10 finalists.
+The Jabberwock Review’s editorial staff will consider all manuscripts submitted according to these guidelines, and will select one winner in each category and as many as 10 finalists.